 13print("trimmed:", [round(float(x), 2) for x in trimmed])1matches_expected: True

-2trimmed: [0.0, -0.5, 0.0, 0.8]When multiple task vectors update the same parameter, TIES-Merging resolves conflicting directions by total magnitude.
+2trimmed: [0.0, -0.5, 0.0, 0.8]When multiple task vectors update the same parameter, TIES-Merging resolves conflicting directions with .[7]
 The elect_sign function sums the trimmed signed deltas and takes the resulting sign.
 This differs from a majority vote: one large update can outweigh two smaller opposing updates.

 1import torch